nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management - Profisee " src="assets/images/profisee-screen.jpg" />
             </div>
             <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
                 One of the most consistent product information management solutions out there.
 No matter, if you are a system administrator or a data steward, this platform provides a consistent user experience to you.
-With Profisee you will be also able to create batch integrations, and move data in an out of the web stores in big numbers.
+With <a href="https://www.profisee.com/" rel="nofollow">Profisee</a> you will be also able to create batch integrations, and move data in an out of the web stores in big numbers.
 Even though there will be huge transmissions of data, you can rest assured that all data will be secured.
             </div>
         </div>
         <p class="text">